-The Board of Directors held four meetings during 2003.
-All directors attended at least 75% of the total number of meetings of the Board of Directors and the Committees of the Board of Directors on which they served during 2003, except for Carl Ware.
+The Board of Directors held four meetings during the fiscal year ended January 2, 2005 ("fiscal year 2004").
+Each director attended all of the meetings of the Board of Directors and the Committees of the Board of Directors on which he or she served during fiscal year 2004.
 The full Board of Directors has determined that the following directors are "independent directors," within the meaning of the applicable rules of the National Association of Securities Dealers, Inc. (the "NASD"): H.W.
 McKay Belk, Sharon A. Decker, James E. Harris, Ned R. McWherter, John W. Murrey, III and Dennis A. Wicker.

 The Board of Directors has an Audit Committee whose current members are Messrs.
 Belk (Chairman), Harris and Wicker and Ms. Decker.
-The primary purpose of the Audit Committee is to act on behalf of the Board of Directors in its oversight of all material aspects of the Company's accounting and financial reporting processes, internal controls and audit functions.
+The primary purpose of the Audit Committee is to act on behalf of the Board of Directors in its oversight of all material aspects of the Company's accounting and financial reporting processes, internal controls and audit functions, including the Company's compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
 The Audit Committee functions pursuant to a written charter adopted by the Board of Directors.
 The Audit Committee reviews and reassesses the adequacy of its charter on an annual basis.
 The Board of Directors has determined that Mr. Harris is an "audit committee financial expert," within the meaning of the regulations of the Securities and Exchange Commission (the "SEC") and that all of the members of the Audit Committee are "independent," within the meaning of the applicable rules of the NASD.
-The Audit Committee met eight times in 2003.
-The formal report of the Audit Committee with respect to 2003 is set forth under the caption "Report of the Audit Committee" below.
+The Audit Committee met eight times in fiscal year 2004.
+The formal report of the Audit Committee for fiscal year 2004 is set forth under the caption "Report of the Audit Committee" below.

 The Board of Directors has a Compensation Committee whose current members are Messrs.
-Wicker (Chairman), Belk, and McWherter.
-The Compensation Committee administers the Company's compensation plans, reviews and establishes the compensation of the Company's officers and makes recommendations to the Board of Directors concerning such compensation and related matters.
-The Compensation Committee met two times in 2003.
-The formal report of the Compensation Committee with respect to 2003 is set forth below under "Report of the Compensation Committee on Annual Compensation of Executive Officers."
+Wicker (Chairman), Belk and McWherter.
+The Compensation Committee administers the Company's compensation plans, reviews and establishes the compensation of the Company's executive officers and makes recommendations to the Board of Directors concerning such compensation and related matters.
+The Compensation Committee met two times in fiscal year 2004.
+The formal report of the Compensation Committee for fiscal year 2004 is set forth below under "Report of the Compensation Committee on Annual Compensation of Executive Officers."